EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * C_x - if error is sent by the Responder and corr (METHOD_CORR mod 4) equals 0 or 2 then C_x is set to C_I, else if error is sent by the Initiator and corr (METHOD_CORR mod 4) equals 0 or 1 then C_x is set to C_R, else C_x is omitted.
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
 ERR_MSG MAY be a 0-length text string.
 * SUITES_R - cipher suites from SUITES_I or the EDHOC cipher suites registry that the Responder supports.
-Note that SUITES_R only contains the values from the EDHOC cipher suites registry and no index.
 SUITES_R MUST only be included in replies to message_1.
+If a single supported cipher suite is conveyed then the supported cipher suite is encoded as an int instead of an array.

 ### Example Use of EDHOC Error Message with SUITES_R